 About Me

-I am a researcher at the University of Münster in Germany.
-My work focuses on compiler technologies – code generation and optimization – as well as programming language design for parallel architectures, including GPUs and CPUs, based on formal methods.
-My overall research goal is to provide Performance, Portability, and Productivity for data-parallel computations with a particular focus on computations relevant for deep learning (e.g., linear algebra routines and stencil computations).
+I am a postdoctoral researcher at the University of Münster in Germany.
+My work focuses on compiler technologies—code generation and optimization—as well as programming language design for parallel architectures, including GPUs and CPUs, based on formal methods.
+My central research goal is to advance Performance, Portability, and Productivity for data-parallel computations, with a particular emphasis on computations relevant to deep learning (e.g., linear algebra routines and stencil computations).

-To achieve my goals, I am one of the main designers of a holistic code Generation & Optimization & Execution approach, consisting of three major sub-projects:
+To pursue my research goal, I am the principal designer of a holistic code Generation & Optimization & Execution approach, structured into three major sub-projects:

-1. Multi-Dimensional Homomorphisms (MDH), for Code Generation – a novel algebraic formalism for expressing and reasoning formally about optimizations for data-parallel computations.
-In particular, this project includes the design and specification of a Domain-Specific Language (DSL) for expressing data-parallel computations, as well as the design and implementation of a compiler for this DSL.
+1. Multi-Dimensional Homomorphisms (MDH) (Code Generation)—a novel algebraic formalism for expressing and reasoning formally about optimizations for data-parallel computations.
+This project includes the design and specification of a Domain-Specific Language (DSL) for expressing data-parallel computations, as well as the development of a compiler for this DSL.
 Our compiler generates code (e.g., in CUDA, OpenMP, and OpenCL) that can be automatically optimized (auto-tuned) for contemporary parallel architectures.

-2. Auto-Tuning Framework (ATF), for Code Optimization – a general-purpose auto-tuning approach that automatically optimizes parallel programs with constrained optimization parameters.
-For this, ATF introduces novel processes to generating, storing, and exploring the optimization spaces of constrained optimization parameters.
+2. Auto-Tuning Framework (ATF) (Code Optimization)—a general-purpose auto-tuning approach that automatically optimizes parallel programs with constrained optimization parameters.
+For this, ATF introduces novel processes for generating, storing, and exploring the search spaces of constrained optimization parameters.

-3. Host Code Abstraction (HCA), for Code Execution – a high-level programming abstraction that simplifies implementing and optimizing so-called host code which is required in modern parallel programming approaches (e.g., CUDA and OpenCL) to execute code on the devices of (potentially distributed) multi-device systems.
+3. Host Code Abstraction (HCA) (Code Execution)—a high-level programming abstraction that simplifies implementing and optimizing so-called host code which is required in modern parallel programming approaches (e.g., CUDA and OpenCL) to execute code on the devices of (potentially distributed) multi-device systems.

 You can find my CV here.